Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

-# FFMPEG HDF5 Filter

-## High-Ratio Image Compression for Scientific Data
+# FFMPEG HDF5 Filter Enables High-Ratio Image Compression for Faithful Scientific Analysis

 The FFMPEG HDF5 filter enables high-ratio compression of scientific datasets in HDF5 files using video codec technology.
 It supports a wide range of codecs (H.264, H.265/HEVC, AV1, etc.) with hardware acceleration options for NVIDIA GPUs and Intel QuickSync.